 The fastest route to the city centre from the Amsterdam Airport Schiphol (AMS) is by hiring an Amsterdam airport taxi.
 It should take around 20 minutes to reach your destination in the city.
 Amsterdam boasts an impressive public transport network including metros, trams, trains, buses and ferries.
 An incredibly bike-friendly city with designated bike lanes, it can be an interesting way to explore the nooks and crannies of one of Europe’s most happening cities on a bicycle.

-BusinessClass.com searches hundreds of travel sites simultaneously to help you find the best premium flight offers to and from Amsterdam.
-BusinessClass.com also compares all the major hotel suppliers to give you the very best prices in the finest hotels.
+The best way to begin your journey to Amsterdam is by booking a premium flight with BusinessClass.com.
+Our platform searches hundreds of travel sites simultaneously to help you find the best offers on business and first-class flights to and from Amsterdam.
+Once your flight is booked, let us take care of your stay too!
+BusinessClass.com compares all the major hotel suppliers to secure the best prices in Amsterdam's finest hotels, ensuring a luxurious and seamless travel experience.